 - 1.)
 Last week, the House and Senate Committee of Conference AGREED to leave the transfer of Continental Blvd to Merrimack OUT of HB 2022 the 10-year Transportation Plan.
 Today, the full House approved the Committee of Conference report.
 This is excellent news for Merrimack! - 2.)
 The House and Senate Committee of Conference AGREED to a Senate amendment to HB 1547 (AN ACT relative to perfluorinated chemical remediation in soil and procedures for certain hazardous waste generators) which does three things: - a.) amends the PFAS Remediation Loan Fund grants section in RSA 485-H:11; - b.) allows the DES to establish rebate programs to assist impacted private well users with water treatment or connection to public water systems in RSA 485-H:3; - c.) adds a whopping \$25 million to the PFAS Remediation Loan Fund in RSA 485-H:10. - 3.)
 The filing period to run for State Representative is June 1-10, 2022.

-41 Respectfully submitted,

-42 Rep. Maureen Mooney (R-Merrimack)
+Respectfully submitted, Rep. Maureen Mooney (R-Merrimack)

-44 Legislative Update - May 26, 2022
+Legislative Update - May 26, 2022

-(Representative Bill Boyd): Release: House Approves Aid to Municipalities worn and dashboard camera fund, and permitting the department of transportation to operate dash cameras, on a voice vote.
+(Representative Bill Boyd): Release: House Approves Aid to Municipalities

 House Approves Aid to Municipalities